Towards Robust Blind Face Restoration with Codebook Lookup Transformer: More Results on Extensions

-The proposed Codeformer can be easily extended to other tasks, including face inpainting, face color enhancement, and old photo enhancement.
+The proposed Codeformer can be easily extended to other tasks, including face inpainting, face color enhancement, old photo enhancement, and AI-generated image correction.
 In this section, we compare our CodeFormer with state-of-the-art methods on face color enhancement (Sec.~\ref{sec:color_enhancement}) and face inpainting (Sec.~\ref{sec:face_inpainting}).
-Besides, we present the enhanced results of old historic photos as well (Sec.~\ref{sec:photo_enhancement}) .
+Besides, we present the enhanced results of old historic photos (Sec.~\ref{sec:photo_enhancement}) and fixed results of AI-arts (Sec.~\ref{sec:ai_image_fixing}).